MLeitman03/Pseudoalignment/README.md

 - Your pseudoalignment procedure should take in (1) the previously mentioned index, (2) RNA-seq data and output equivalence class counts, and (3) a k-mer length.

 Provide some basic statistics about the size of the equivalence classes and how much data is mapping to them.
 This sort of summary can be provided in a figure/plot.

+* Note: reads.fasta was too large to upload to this repository